Allegation and Hearing Process

 - Email address

-Failure to be truthful in your meeting with the Judicial Administrator may result in additional judicial charges being filed.
+Failure to be truthful in your meeting with the Student Conduct Administrator may result in additional charges being filed.

 - WARNING– Notice of a finding.
 An offense has been committed and that continuation or repetition of such violation will result in more severe sanctions.